MicrosoftDocs/powerapps-docs/powerapps-docs/user/powerapps_mobile_troubleshoot.md

 ## Sign in issues

-### Unable to sign in due to Microsoft Authenticator app
+### Unable to sign in due to Microsoft Authenticator app issues

 If you don’t have Microsoft Authenticator app, download the app from the App Store or Play store and then sign in to Power Apps mobile again.